Wednesday, October 16, 2024

 God's goodness and love throughout time are gifts of grace which we can trust in with all our hearts.

 Let's continually be on the lookout for the guidance which God provides in so many different ways in our everyday lives.
 This guidance can help us to have a wider perspective than just our own.
-It can provide us with insight which our blindspots might otherwise cause us to miss out on.
+It can provide us with insight which we might otherwise miss out on due to our blindspots.

-When we align the way we lead our lives with how God has designed us to, we are better able to bring out the best in everyone and everything.
+When the way in which we lead our lives is aligned with how God has designed us to live, we are better able to bring out the best in everyone and everything.

 Benediction: God's Promises Are Trustworthy And Can Be Our Refuge (based on Psalm 62:5-8)